 The Debye Visiting Chair is a six-week chair for an eminent scientist in the field of Catalysis, Colloids or Nanophotonics.
-As part of their tenure at the Debye Institute, the visiting professor gives six lectures and a colloquium.
+As part of their tenure at the Debye Institute, the visiting professor gives four lectures and a colloquium.

 Debye Visiting Chair

-Professor Aizenberg is Amy Smith Berylson Professor of Materials Science and Professor of Chemistry and Chemical Biology, Director of the Kavli Institute for Bionano Science and Technology and Platform Leader in the Wyss Institute for Biologically Inspired Engineering at Harvard University's department of Chemistry and Chemical Biology.
-Dr. Aizenberg is one of the pioneers of the rapidly developing field of bioinspired materials design.
-The lab pursues a wide range of research interests that include biomineralization, self-assembly, adaptive materials, crystal engineering, surface wettability, nanofabrication, biooptics, biomaterials, and biomechanics.
+Professor Aizenberg is the Amy Smith Berylson Professor of Materials Science, Professor of Chemistry and Chemical Biology, Director of the Kavli Institute for Bionano Science and Technology and Platform Leader in the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+Aizenberg is one of the pioneers of the rapidly developing field of bioinspired materials design.
+She pursues a broad range of research interests that include biomimetics, smart materials, wetting phenomena, bio-nano interfaces, and self-assembly.